Allison Mack Allegedly Lured Women Into The NXIVM Cult Via...Email

 "To be honest, I have no doubt, looking back at the emails, it is very clear that she was really pumping up her feminist interests to lure me in [to NXIVM]," she said, adding, "I'm angry she used feminism for such nefarious ends."

-Whether or not Oxenberg was at that dinner, Oxenberg's mother Catherine had previously spoken to Kelly about her daughter's involvement in the organization.
+Whether or not Oxenberg was at that dinner, Oxenberg's mother Catherine had previously spoken to Kelly about her daughter's involvement in the organisation.

 "It breaks you down, it locks in a new identity like a cult persona, is what I’ve been told.
 And then it makes you submissive and suggestible," she said in the November interview.
 "So the end result is you have women agreeing to do things like to hurt themselves."